Handwoordeboek van die Afrikaanse Taal: First edition (1965)

 Consequently, towards the end of the 1950s and beginning of the 1960s, the board of control decided that compilation of a “standard” or “desk” dictionary should commence alongside the work on the comprehensive dictionary.
 Adverts were placed for the post of editor, but although many applications were received, the board made no appointment.

-The discussions, however, did have a positive result: Schoonees accepted the challenge to compile an Afrikaans desk dictionary in his own time.
+Subsequently, Schoonees accepted the challenge to compile an Afrikaans desk dictionary in his own time.
 The board of control approved his undertaking; moreover, it gave him permission to use the WAT’s material for his task.

-Thus a close connection was established between the WAT and the first edition of the HAT, a bond that would be broken only after Schoonees died.

-In spite of Schoonees's enthusiasm and perseverance it soon became apparent that for one person to compile a desk dictionary from scratch in a relatively short time was a very difficult if not impossible task.
 With the help of C.J.
 Swanepoel, a co-editor of the WAT, the work accelerated somewhat, but according to Schoonees still not quickly enough.
 Dr. S.J. du Toit, another co-editor of the WAT, was seconded too, and later the Afrikaans teacher, C. Murray Booysen, joined the team as well.
 The first edition of the Verklarende Handwoordeboek van die Afrikaanse Taal was published in 1965 under all four names, though by then Booysen had retired for health reasons.
 Although Schoonees was the de facto chief editor, he was not named as such.

 HAT1 was published by Voortrekkerpers, which would some years later merge with the Afrikaanse Pers Boekhandel to form Perskor.
 HAT2 and HAT3 were published by Perskor.
 HAT4 (still with the Perskor imprint) and HAT5 were published by Pearson Education South Africa, a division of Maskew Miller Longman, into which Perskor was incorporated in the late 1990s.